 This provision emphasizes the importance of testing your ingredients and finished products at an accredited laboratory that used validated methods for cosmetic products, such as Certified Laboratories.

-Under the FDA MoCRA cosmetics law, FDA also has the power to access adverse event records.
+Under the FDA MoCRA cosmetics law, the FDA also has the power to access adverse event records.
 This allows the Agency to identify potentially hazardous products or ingredients and take action to help keep consumers safe.

 Under MoCRA, product labels must include contact information for reporting of adverse health effects.